akdoingdevops/learninggit/README.md

 22.4. git stash -u  #this helps in saving/stashing the modified/tracked and untracked data

 22.5. git stash pop  #this rverts back the stashed data also drop the stash from log

+22.5.1. git stash pop stash@{2} #this reverts to your index of saved stash/chnages in working dir , also drop that stash

+22.6. git stash save "message to save the stash"  #this will help in managing multiple stash to pick or take the required change.

+22.7 git stash show stash@{2} #this will display the changes saved in that stash where @{2} is the index of the stash

+22.8 git stash clear  #this will clear all the stash